 George Raft stars as Steve Larwitt, a New York nightclub owner who, fueled by a greed to impress his new wife, Brenda Bentley (Joan Bennett), begins a rampant and ruthless rise to the top of the crime world.
 But when his rivals and the IRS come after him, Raft finds his life and liberty in danger.
 Brenda cuts a deal with Larwitt's attorney, who has persuaded her that the safest place for Larwitt is prison.
 But the attorney, who is himself in love with Brenda, double crosses both of them and has Larwitt send to Alcatraz for a decade.
 Brenda moves to San Francisco with the intention of helping Lawritt through the sentence, but the lawyer, who Brenda has rejected, has more devilish plans in mind for Larwitt and Brenda.
 This suspense thriller rides on the fine performances of Raft and Bennett, and the deft direction of Archie Mayo.
 Also starring Walter Pidgeon.

 1940 Walter Wanger Productions.
 Out of print.
 4:3 aspect ratio.
 B&W. 91 minutes.
-US shipping $.99 first class or $5.10 priority.
-Outside US $3 for air.
+99cents first class or $5.10 priority shipping.
+Out of U.S. air shipping $3.
 OUT OF PRINT. $14.99 DVD.
 This video is traded collector to collector.
 The Seller owns no rights to this property and no rights are transferred or implied.

 The House on Carroll Street Produced and Directed by Peter Yates.
 Starring Jeff Daniels, Kelly McGillis.
 With Jessica Tandy, Mandy Patinkin.
 Written by Walter Bernstein.
 "The Kind of Movie that Hitchcock might have made." - Roger Ebert.
 "Emily Crane overheard a secret... now she's running for her life."
 New York City, summer, 1951... it was deep in the shadows of the muggy metropolis that Emily Crane first overheard the murmurings of international conspiracy - a plan to smuggle Nazi war criminals into the U.S. Committed to uncovering the plot, she becomes entangled in a deadly web of murder and intrigue.
 Fortunately she's not alone - watching over her there's a federal agent willing to defy his superiors to uncover the truth.
 Together they track the conspiracy to the highest levels of government, on a path that leads to a chilling and extraordinary climax.
 1988.
 Out of Print.
 4:3 aspect ratio.
 COLOR.
 111 minutes.
 Rated PG.